laanwj/k210-sdk-stuff/linux/README.md

 (setting the MTU to `1500-20-8` the typical network MTU minus IP and UDP header overhead, because otherwise the ESP's network stack will drop the oversized packets)

+### Baudrate note

+If the tunnel hangs intermittently, the problem may be the `BAUDRATE` setting.
+The ESP8285 can handle baudrates up to `115200*40 = 4608000` baud and `esptun` will try switching to a higher baudrate.

+However, these higher baudrates are unstable as it seems that the UART cannot keep up reading in some cases and loses data.
+This may be a misconfiguration or something that could be improved in the `8250_dw` Linux driver for this peripheral (DMA support?).

+Which values work may vary, if you want to be completely safe use `115200`.
+The value can be changed at the top of `esptun.c`.

 Host side
 ---------